ARMmbed/mbed-os-5-docs/docs/api/io/BufferedSerial.md

 The `BufferedSerial` calls the underlying HAL API functions.
 Please see the [porting guide](../porting/serial-port.html) for target serial support.

-When the RX interrupt is trigged, the `BufferedSerial` class stores the byte(s) available to read from the hardware buffer to an internal intermediary buffer.
+When the receive interrupt is triggered when receiving data from a device, the `BufferedSerial` class stores the byte(s) available to read from the hardware buffer to an internal intermediary buffer.
 When a read request is made, the `BufferedSerial` class uses a mutex lock and enters a critical section to read out the number of bytes requested if as many are available in the intermediary buffer.

 To transmit multiple bytes, the class uses an intermediary buffer to store the bytes to send and monitors the serial interface to transfer them to the hardware buffer as soon as it is available.
 However, all bytes are written unbuffered if in a critical section.
-Using intermediary buffers allows it to be used reliably for input from noninterrupt context while avoiding excess spinning waiting for transmission buffer space.
+Using intermediary buffers allows the UART interface to be used reliably for input from noninterrupt context while avoiding excess spinning waiting for transmission buffer space.

 The RX and TX buffers are circular buffers with preallocated sizes configurable using the configuration parameters `uart-serial-rxbuf-size` and `uart-serial-txbuf-size`.
 You can find both configuration parameters in `drivers/mbed_lib.json`.